 What Is Working to Our Advantage?

 - Demographics: The advantage of being the second most populous nation is that we have one of the largest workforces (people eligible to work and contribute to the growth), which is one of the important factors for the development of any nation.

 - Rising Income levels of Individuals (also known as Per capita Income or measure of prosperity): With the income level rising there is a lot of money ready to be spent and saved, both of which contribute to the growth of any nation.
 This leads to a lot of domestic demand, making our country self-reliant.
 This is one of the reasons why many multi-brand retails are eyeing Indian markets.

 - Direction of capital accumulation: Lot of capital is required for any sort of development of the nation, may it be infrastructure development or any sort of research.
 There is a lot of liquidity that has already entered our country (and lot waiting to come in).

 - Productivity growth lead by Growth in Technology: Technology has played a very vital role in the development of any nation.
 The advantage of being a developing nation is that we can use technologies readily available in the more developed countries.
 This process known as catch up process is again helping us a lot.

 What More is Needed?

-Over the coming decades our country is going to become a much larger force in world economy.
-Indian economy could be larger than all but US.
+Over the coming decades, our country is going to become a much larger force in the world economy.
 India has potential to show fastest growth over the next 30 – 50 years.
-So, let’s believe in the story and start building a healthy portfolio for a real long period.
+So, let’s believe in the story and start building a healthy portfolio for a really long period.
 And the results are going to be startling.